skorper/ZenDrawingGen/README.md

 # Zen-Drawing-Generator
 Generate zen drawings, also known as triangle/square illusions.

-A Pen created at CodePen.io. yousa can find disa una at http://codepen.io/skorper/pen/dpWxxE.
+A Pen created at CodePen.io.
+You can find this one at http://codepen.io/skorper/pen/dpWxxE.